Aikido Resources

 The beginning of your aikido journey!

 At Shodan, you will demonstrate competence and understanding of body movement with more precision in all technical aspects, plus ability to recover quickly from loss of focus should this occur (nearly always!).
-On the day of your grading, it will depend on many factors such as how many other people grading at your level, relative heat or cold (summer school in Melbourne around January tends to be hot ~ 30ºC (90ºF) on the mat).
 As aikido is 50% ukemi - part of the assessment is your stamina and performance of ukemi under pressure.

 *Please discuss with your sensei or local dojo for specific requirements.